-The Commission is developing a range of resources to support understanding and use of the second edition of the Charter.
+The Commission has developed a range of resources to support people to understand and use the Australian Charter of Healthcare Rights (the Charter).

 A person’s care experience is influenced by the way they are treated as a person, and by the way they are treated for their condition.
 The ultimate goal of our health system is to deliver high-quality care that is safe, of value and to provide an ideal experience for patients, their carers and family.

 The Commission has developed resources to help you talk to you healthcare provider about what is important to you, your treatment options, and to help you share decisions about your care.

 The Commission has undertaken four environmental scans to consider the content and quality of consumer information about cataract surgery, tonsillectomy in children, heavy menstrual bleeding, and birth options.